lowRISC/ibex/doc/verification.rst

 The goal of this bench is to fully verify the Ibex core with 100% coverage.
-This includes testing all RV32IMC instructions, privileged spec compliance, exception and interrupt testing, debug mode operation etc.
+This includes testing all RV32IMC instructions, privileged spec compliance, exception and interrupt testing, Debug Mode operation etc.
 The complete test list can be found in the file `dv/uvm/riscv_dv_extension/testlist.yaml
 <https://github.com/lowRISC/ibex/blob/master/dv/uvm/riscv_dv_extension/testlist.yaml>`_.